 Students must demonstrate their eligibility to receive U.S. Veterans Affairs (VA) benefits but they are not required to utilize them.
 This policy applies to veterans who are eligible under their own entitlement for VA benefits and students who are dependents of veterans and have had benefits transferred to their name.

 To apply for in-state tuition, without utilizing the VA benefits, students must complete a VA Benefits Request Form for each academic year.
 For additional information and forms, please visit the Veterans Education Benefits page on the University Registrar website.

 Deadlines by which students need to submit documentation to request in-state tuition:

 The Office of the University Registrar will contact students annually (each spring) to request a current Certificate of Eligibility.

 In-state tuition rates will continue to be assessed as long as:

 In-state tuition would be terminated if:

-If you have general questions concerning veteran education benefits, please visit the.
+If you have general questions concerning veteran education benefits, please visit the U.S. Veterans Affairs website.
 Contact a VA benefits counselor for a specific question about a current claim.

-If you have specific concerns about your certification at Cornell, contact the Cornell VA representative via email or call (607) 255-4232.
+If you have specific concerns about your certification at Cornell, contact Cornell's VA representative by email or call (607) 255-4232.
 Veterans eligible under vocational rehab should contact a Cornell VA representative to find out more.